eirvine94/tb_fc_engineering_manuscript/README.md

-This repository contains the code for our manuscript titled "Fc-engineered antibodies promote neutrophil-dependent control of Mycobacterium tuberculosis".
+This repository contains the code for our manuscript entitled: "Fc-engineered antibodies promote neutrophil-dependent control of Mycobacterium tuberculosis".